 Whether you are operating a small business, negotiating for the purchase of a vessel, contracting for maritime employment or contracting for supplies — contracts are a part of doing business.
 In order to make knowledgeable decisions and fully preserve your interests, it is important to contract with reputable people or businesses, and that contracts formed are crafted carefully through knowledgeable legal counsel.

-The Charleston Maritime Attorneys at John Hughes Cooper, P.C., offer more than 40 years of combined experience in admiralty and maritime law.
+The Charleston Maritime Attorneys at Cooper and Bilbrey, P.C., offer more than 40 years of combined experience in admiralty and maritime law.
 Our lawyers have the knowledge and skill to provide effective guidance to clients, whether they need assistance with maritime contracts, landside contracts or any other legal agreement.

 We assist vessel owners, captains, charterers, commercial shipping companies and other individuals and businesses in all aspects of contract formation, including contract review, contract negotiation, contract drafting and breach of contract dispute resolution.
 Our attorneys are adept at handling all types of maritime and vessel contracts as well as landside contracts for clients throughout coastal South Carolina.

 What is a “Maritime” Contract?